saadpasta/developerFolio/README.md

 ## For the Future
 If you can help us with these.
-Please don't hesitate to open an [pull request](https://github.com/saadpasta/developerFolio/pulls).
+Please don't hesitate to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).

 - Connect with LinkedIn to get Summary, Skills, Education and Experience

 - Move to Gatsby

+- Enable Dark Mode

 - Add More Sections and Move to Multi Page

-- Add Podcast Section and Video Section

 ## Contributors ✨